 If you’ve tried Promethease (which costs $12), the service is similar in mechanism, but offers far less data in a more digestible format and focuses less on medical traits.
 You can use raw data from AncestryDNA, 23andme, or MyHeritage to get your GenomeLink results.

 2023 update: This GenomeLink review was originally written in 2018, and their site has changed quite a bit since then, so I’ve also updated this page.

 With a free account, you receive 50 unique trait reports–not 250+ as their sign-up page sort of sneakily misleads in multiple places, or even the 100 free trait reports it says you’ll receive in plain text.
 Even four years later, I still find the site itself a poorly done.
 Some links don’t work.
 Some links don’t do what you’d expect.
 Information is inconsistent (such as something as simple as how many free traits you get, which was also inaccurate in 2018, crazy!).

-The company did reach out to me after reading my AncestryDNA vs 23andme comparison and offered me a free upgrade (a $39 value then, now $96+ as the “upgrade” to unlimited traits is $96 a year) to add to this review.
+The company did reach out to me after reading my AncestryDNA vs 23andme comparison years ago and offered me a free upgrade (a $39 value then, now $96+ as the “upgrade” to unlimited traits is $96 a year) to add to this review.
 I made a new free account to compare their progress in 2023.
-This review wasn’t paid, and obviously I didn’t allow that offer to sway my review to insta-five-stars.
+This review wasn’t paid (and still isn’t), and obviously I didn’t allow the past freebie to sway my review to insta-five-stars.
 My reviews are always unbiased.
 The original upgrade gave me 30 more unique traits, but I now have 305 thanks to weekly inbox traits I mostly never read.